AhmetZamanis/KaggleStoreSales/ReportPart1.md

   intuitively expect for supermarket sales.

 - Still, there was considerable cyclicality in 2014 and H1 2015, which
-  showed up as relatively large values in the residuals of model 1.
+  showed up as relatively large values in the historical residuals of model 1.
 Applying autoregression & utilizing covariates in model 2 helped us adjust for these.

 - Autoregression is more “reactive” than predictive: It won’t predict an initial unexpected fluctuation in advance, but that fluctuation will